iw00t/REDBetter/README.md

 This repository contains my personal fork of the REDBetter script, originally developed for What.CD by zacharydenton and updated by Mechazawa.

 ---
-`redactedbetter` is a script which searches your torrent download directory for any FLAC torrents which do not have transcodes, then automatically transcodes and uploads the torrents to redacted.ch.
+REDBetter is a script which searches your torrent download directory for any FLAC torrents which do not have transcodes, then automatically transcodes and uploads the torrents to redacted.ch.

 ## Dependencies